MHUS25/tic-tac-toe/README.md

 [App in deployment](http://tic-tac-toe-mhus25.surge.sh/)

-An interactive two player game of tic-tac-toe game with ReactJS
+An interactive two player game of tic-tac-toe game built with ReactJS

 ## Technologies

 * ReactJS, HTML & CSS
 * Testing: Jest & Enzyme
 * CI: Travis CI
-* Deployment Surge.sh
+* Deployment: Surge.sh

 ## Motivations for this project

 * To familiarise with ReactJS
-* Test using Jest npm package & Enzyme testing utility
+* Write unit tests using Jest & Enzyme

 ## Features

 * Two player game ('X' & 'O')
-* Turns alternate until someone wins or board is filled
+* Turns alternate until a player wins or the board is filled
 * Indicates when a player has won the game
 * Stores a game’s history
 * Can view and return to previous versions of game's board